autocrypt/autocrypt/doc/level1.rst

 The ``prefer-encrypt`` attribute can only occur with the value ``mutual``.
 Its presence the Autocrypt header indicates an agreement to encrypt by default with other peers who have the same preference.
-An Autocrypt level 0 client that sees the attribute with any other value (or that does not see the attribute at all) should interpret the value as ``nopreference``.
+An Autocrypt Level 1 client that sees the attribute with any other value (or that does not see the attribute at all) should interpret the value as ``nopreference``.